syncfusion-content/javascript-docs/js/Spreadsheet/Rows-and-Columns.md

 ## Delete

 You can delete a range of cells, rows or columns based on the selection in worksheet.
-You have to enable the [`allowDelete`](http://help.syncfusion.com/api/js/ejspreadsheet#members:allowdelete "allowDelete") property to perform Delete Operation.
+You have to enable the [`allowDelete`](http://help.syncfusion.com/api/js/ejspreadsheet#members:allowdelete "allowDelete") property to perform delete operation.

-You can access delete operation through,
+You can perform delete operation through,

 * OTHERS tab in Ribbon
 * Context menu